 Marcus High-Yield Savings Account Monthly Fees

 Marcus by Goldman Sachs takes the same approach to monthly fees as many online banks do, in that you pay no monthly maintenance fee to have a savings account.
 Minimizing fees is always helpful, as fees can detract from the interest you earn on your savings.
-That's important when you're trying to maximize growth on your savings.
+That’s important when you’re trying to maximize the growth of your savings.

 There is also no minimum-balance fee or any transaction fees to transfer money between your Marcus high-yield savings account and accounts at other banks.